-Our research explores design at the point of physical production, demonstrating an alternative vision for architectural education.
+Design + Make explores design at the point of physical production.

-The AA’s satellite Hooke Park campus is Design + Make's laboratory for architectural research through 1:1 fabrication.
-Supported by a diverse team of expert practitioners students of the MArch/MSc programme inhabit an environment that combines, forest, studio, workshop and building site.
-Developing hands-on research in design and fabrication through prototyping, the large-scale fabrication facilities act as a testing ground where students devote time to advanced speculative research.
+The AA’s satellite Hooke Park campus is Design + Make's headquarters for architectural research through 1:1 fabrication.
+Supported by a diverse team of expert practitioners, students of the MArch/MSc programme inhabit an environment that combines, forest, studio, workshop and building site.
+Hooke Park's large-scale fabrication facilities act as a testing ground where develop hands-on research through prototyping.

 The programme's core agenda is to advance the materialisation of architecture through the synthesis of advanced technologies, craft techniques, and deep understanding of natural material.
-The key proposition is that new digital design and fabrication technologies enable traditional making techniques to be re-invented as innovative and appropriate processes for architecture.
+The key proposition is that new digital design and fabrication technologies enable traditional making techniques to be re-invented.
 Emerging tools such as digital 3D scanning, generative modeling and robotic fabrication provide new opportunities for replicating the feedback between natural geometry, material properties and designed form that had previously connected designer, maker and the artefact.

 MArch students use full scale building projects at Hooke Park as a vehicle for design research.
 Formulating individual research interests within a group project each student reflects critically on aspects of the work in their thesis.
 MSc students have a more explicit technological focus on the innovative application of timber in architecture, which is developed and tested through full-scale system prototypes using new fabrication technologies.Course Structure